wp-plugins/wp-e-commerce-weightregion-shipping/readme.txt

 == Changelog ==

+= 5.0 =
+Update to work with latest versions of WP e-Commerce

 = 4.5.1 =
 Remove erroneous return statement avoiding a PHP warning

 = 4.5 =
 Compatibility with WP e-Commerce 3.8.8.
 Updates kindly sponsored by Jamie at New Vision Media (http://www.newvisionmedia.co.uk)

-= 4.4.1 =
-Minor bugfixes

-= 4.4 =
-Let blank rates be removed

-= 4.3 =
-Fixed missing Region Manager menu with WP e-Commerce 3.8

-= 4.2 =
-Compatibility with WP e-Commerce 3.8

-= 4.1 =
-Fixed a bug where empty layers could be saved, and lead to incorrect shipping quotes
+== Upgrade Notice ==

-= 4.0 =
+= 5.0 =
-Calculate based on either the total cart weight, or individual product weights
+Version 5.0 *only* works with WP e-Commerce 3.8.12 and above.
+Do not upgrade unless you are running an appropriate version of WP e-Commerce